bomeyer/bw_backendsite/Documentation/DeveloperCorner.rst

 Hooks
 =======

 There are no hooks.
-Simply not enough code to add some.
+There is simply not enough code to add some.